Video Category: Year in Revolution

 April 17, 2025

 Share to Google Classroom This “how” video describes the tenuous nature of the relationship between Britain and the Colonies and how a growing sense of neglect, distrust, and over-extension of power led to the desire for liberation from the crown.
-Featured video topics were suggested by our national network of Master Teacher Seminar alumni. […]
+Featured video topics were suggested by our national network of Master Teacher Seminar […]